| Merbau Wood |

 Merbau Wood Cost

-Generally, Merbau is an expensive hardwood and the price of wood depends on many factors.
-Like wood quality, locations, and availability of limber.
+Generally, Merbau is an expensive hardwood, and the price of wood depends on many factors, like wood quality, location, and availability of limber.

-Merbau wood is one of the most popular lumber and it is often imported from other countries.
+Merbau wood is one of the most popular lumber, often imported from other countries.
 Merbau wood has increased significantly in cost over the past few decades.

-Merbau is a medium-density hardwood and the Janka hardness value is 1,840 lbf (7,620 N).
+Merbau is a medium-density hardwood with a Janka hardness value of 1,840 lbf (7,620 N).
 It is harder than many hardwoods and more resistant to wear and damage.
 Its toughness makes it suitable for outdoor use.

 Janka hardness test measures the resistance of wood to denting and wear.